17 July 2022

 Previously known as Edgehill Half Marathon we decided to rename it after the beautiful start / finish venue, the course doesn’t in fact go up Edgehill.
-We are always overwhelmed at how beautiful Compton Verney is when we are setting up and at the race.
+We are always overwhelmed at how beautiful Compton Verney is when we are setting up.
 If you have never been, the beautiful house and grounds are well worth a visit.

 The half marathon sets off from the front of the house and winds through the villages of Kineton, Little Kineton and Radway before returning up the “cheeky” Pittern Hill at 11.5 miles and back to finish on the lawns of Compton Verney by the lake.

-The last two years have been blessed with beautiful weather, we had to make sure there was plenty of water available but it made for glorious events.
+In previous years we have been blessed with beautiful weather, we had to make sure there was plenty of water available but it made for glorious events.

 Click on the red button to enter online.
 If you would like to enter by post, please contact us and we’ll send you a postal entry.
 We don’t send numbers or timing chips out but they will be available to collect on race day.